ReStartQ/anicour/RunOrInstall.md

 How to run or install Courier?
 1) The release section on the right side of the repository contains all the necessary files to run or install Courier.
 2) Download whichever files you need from the release.
+3) Use the application for your tracking purposes.